google-research/google-research/cfq/README.md

 ## Training and evaluating a model

-In order to download the dataset, train and evaluate a model, run the following:
+First download the CFQ dataset (link above), and ensure the dataset and the splits directory are in the same directory as this library (e.g. by unpacking the file in the library directory).
+In order to train and evaluate a model, run the following:

 ```shell
 bash run_experiment.sh